Yalata is an unspoiled, picturesque, protected location with a rich history, that is governed at a local level by the Aboriginal Council of Yalata.

 What is the best time to view the whales at Head of Bight?

-Can I bring alcohol to the camping site?
+Can I bring alcohol onto Yalata Lands?

 How long do I have to wait to see a whale?